billxiong24/peterson/README.md

-# Peterson's Lock
+# Peterson's Algorithm
-Implementation of Peterson's lock using atomic variables and weaker memory ordering constraints.
+Implementation of Peterson's algorithm using atomic variables and weaker memory ordering constraints.
 Using sequential consistency ensures correctness, but has potential performance issues.
 This implementation
 relaxes memory ordering constraints while still ensuring correctness.